AlienHeadWars/repo-slice/README.md

 ### Basic Usage

-*(This section will provide a simple, self-contained code snippet showing the most common command-line invocation, as required by rule:styleguide:code-snippets:20250720-001550-010).*
+*(This section will provide a simple, self-contained code snippet showing the most common command-line invocation, as required by rule:styleguide:code-snippets).*

 ## Command-Line Reference